apolloadvice/cre8rflow_v11/PLANNING.md

     - Command synonyms/variations (e.g., "split", "divide", "slice" for "cut")
     - Natural references (e.g., "this clip", "the clip before that one")
     - Context awareness (e.g., "now trim it")
+    - MOVE command support (context-aware, e.g., "move that to the end", "move it to the next track")
     - Natural time expressions (e.g., "thirty seconds", "halfway through")
     - Combined commands (e.g., "cut and join")
   - **Experimental: Integrate LLM (GPT) for NLP command parsing (OpenAI API, fallback to pattern-based parsing)**